andaze/WebCorporate/content/services/cloud/index.en.md

 #### General de-clouding

-・Migrating a SaaS built system to on-premise
+* Migrating a SaaS built system to on-premise

-・Migrating systems from on-premise to SaaS and back to on-premise again
+* Migrating systems from on-premise to SaaS and back to on-premise again

 #### Andaze de-clouding

-・Convert to a form of "hybrid cloud" by making decisions on an application-by-application basis
+* Convert to a form of "hybrid cloud" by making decisions on an application-by-application basis

 Andaze's de-subscription, de-cloud, and de-packaging is done by making decisions on a workload (application) by workload basis.
 Rather than moving everything to on-premise, we will consider cost, security, customization, system integration, and other factors, and flexibly respond by keeping necessary SaaS, and moving systems that require unique customization or high security requirements to on-premise.
 However, on-premise is not a conventional type of cloud, but a "private cloud (resource exclusive cloud)" in which resources in the PaaS are used exclusively by one company, and a "hybrid cloud" is built and operated by combining SaaS, a public cloud, and on-premise cloud, a private cloud.
 The "hybrid cloud" is a combination of a public cloud (SaaS) and a private cloud (on-premise cloud).